Influenza: A Quick Overview

 - You will not get sick with the flu after vaccination since the vaccine is not composed of a live virus.

 - Flu vaccines are safe.

-- Influenza vaccine will not protect you from the common cold or any flu-like symptoms.
-It is intended to combat the flu only.
+- An influenza vaccine will not protect you from the common cold or flu-like symptoms.
+It is intended only to combat the flu.

 - The most reliable action to dodge the flu is to receive your annual flu vaccination.

 How the Flu Affects Your Workplace